cps-1/docs/docs/core-concepts.md

 ## The App definition

-In CPS1, an **App** refers to a system that performs a specific business function within your organization, such as payroll or payment processing.
-You may also encounter the term **Workload**, which is commonly used in cloud-native contexts and is similar in meaning to **App**.
+In CPS1, an **App** refers to a system that carries out a specific business function within your organization, such as payroll or payment processing.
+The term workload is also commonly used in cloud-native contexts and has a similar meaning to **App**.

-This concept helps us abstract away implementation details and focus on the functionality provided to end users within your organization.
+This concept allows us to abstract implementation details and concentrate on the functionality delivered to end users within your organization.

-An App typically offers a user interface for employees or a public API to be accessed by other Apps within your organization.

-An App is composed of one or more **Components**.
+An App typically provides a user interface or a public API and is composed of one or more **Components**.

 ## The Component definition

 In CPS1, a **Component** represents the individual parts of an App.

-It is the smallest functional unit that corresponds to a specific technology-related aspect of an App, such as the backend, frontend, or a database.
+A **Component** is the smallest functional unit that corresponds to a specific technology-related aspect of an App, such as the backend, frontend, or a database.

 There are two types of Components: **Service Components** and **Resource Components**.

 ### Service Components

 A **Service Component** runs code that typically exposes a network port.
-You can run code whether it's designed for a cloud-native world or not.
-That is not a requirement.
+The code can be designed for a cloud-native environment, but this is not a requirement.

-A **Service Component** has various attributes that define how it will operate within an App.
-The main attributes are Source code repository, Stacks, Tasks and Ports.
+A **Service Component** has attributes that determine how it functions within an App.
+The attributes are: **Code Repository**, **Stacks**, **Tasks** and **Network Ports**.

+The first and obligatory attribute of a **Service Component** is to define a **Code Repository**.

+!!! note "Flexible repository structure support"

+    CPS1 is agnostic about the structure of the repository.
+It supports repositories containing multiple distinct programming languages (commonly known as a monorepo) or a single programming language.
+For each language in the **Code Repository** of a **Service Component**, one or more **Stacks** must be configured.

-In software development, a Stack typically refers to a combination of technologies used together to build software.
-This often includes a programming language, frameworks, libraries, runtime and other tools.
+In software development, a stack typically refers to a combination of technologies used together to build software.
+It often includes a programming language, frameworks, libraries, runtime and other tools.

-In CPS1, a Stack provides the runtime and many other utilities necessary to run, build and test the code.
-Examples of Stack:
+In CPS1, **Stacks** provide the runtime and other utilities necessary to run, build and test the code.
+Examples:

-- Python:3.12
+- Python 3
-- Node.js:22.10
+- Node.js 22
-- C#:10.10
+- .NET Core 8

-For a complete list of supported Stacks, please refer to the Supported Stacks Reference guide.
+For a complete list of supported **Stacks**, please refer to the [Supported Stacks Reference](/supported-stacks-reference).

-Tasks are commands that perform operations that developers execute to manage and build their projects, frequently automated through scripts or build tools.
-Some examples of Tasks that are used by a Service are building and running the code, running unit tests, llinting and code formatting.
+**Tasks** are commands that perform common operations used by developers to manage and build their projects, often automated through scripts or build tools.
+Examples of **Tasks** used by a **Service Component** include building and running code, executing unit tests, linting, and code formatting.

-Each Service typically exposes a network Port (usually over TCP) that allows other services or external clients to communicate with it.
+Finally, each **Service Component** typically exposes one or more **Network Ports** (usually over TCP) that allows other services or external clients to communicate with it.

-The ports can be internal or external, meaning that an internal port enable services to interact with each other and an external port enable allows end-users or client applications to interact with the service directly.
+Ports can be internal or external.
+Internal ports allow services to interact with each other, while external ports enable end-users or clients to communicate with the service directly.

 ### Resource Components